 For the more adventurous eaters, have a go at tasting the traditional raw herring, which you can order from herring carts across the city.

 Do you have any suggestions to add to our list of ten top things to see and do in Amsterdam?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Photodune/Bigstock